 (144 West 14th Street between 6th and 7th Avenues)

-Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Communications Design, Package Design, and Library and Information Science.
+Manhattan-based programs: Facilities Management, Arts and Cultural Management, Design Management, Museums and Digital Culture, Real Estate Practice, and all School of Information programs.

 There are two ways to visit Pratt's Manhattan campus.
-You may attend an information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
+You may attend a virtual information session or you may arrange an appointment with the chairperson or admissions coordinator for that department.
 Details are below.

 Graduate Portfolio Days